Dorothy Cotton, civil rights pioneer and MLK colleague, dies

-ATLANTA (AP) - The Southern Christian Leadership Conference says a civil rights pioneer who worked closely with the Rev. Martin Luther King Jr. has died.
+ATLANTA (AP) - Doroth Cotton, a civil rights pioneer who worked closely with the Rev. Martin Luther King Jr., has died.

-Cotton was director of the Atlanta-based civil rights group's Citizenship Education Program.
-She was one of only a handful of women who worked on the executive staff of the SCLC.
+She was among a handful of women on the executive staff of the SCLC during the civil rights era, and she led the Atlanta-based civil rights group's Citizenship Education Program.

-Cotton's biography at the Dorothy Cotton Institute states that she became one of King's closest colleagues while she served as national director of education for more than a decade.
+Cotton became one of King's closest colleagues while she served as national director of education for more than a decade, according to Cotton's biography at the Dorothy Cotton Institute.

-Her biography says that her life's work was based on the practices of nonviolence, reconciliation and restoration, and grassroots leadership development.
+Cotton remained active in civil rights and education after King's death, later serving as an administrator at Cornell University in Ithaca, New York.

+During a commemoration of King's death in 1993, Cotton said that people need to take responsibility for carrying on the mission of racial equality.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.